 In the body, phosphatidylcholine is found naturally in all cell membranes. and it is a major supplier of choline, which is a precursor to acetylcholine.
 Acetylcholine is an excitatory neurotransmitter essential to proper muscle, brain and nerve function.
 Although the body synthesizes its own choline, levels of healthy choline in membranes can decline with age, toxic exposures and other chronic ilnesses, and additional supplementation can be necessary.
 Phosphatidylcholine IV therapy can benefit patients with liver damage, high cholesterol, chronic fatigue, fibromyalgia, poor memory, autoimmune conditions, mold and other environmental toxicity, chest pain, anxiety, as well as brain injury from stroke or trauma.

-In addition to the above listed infusions, we provide other individualized formulas.
+In addition to the above listed infusions we provide other individualized formulas including Mistletoe injection therapy for cancer patients.
 We also work closely with several practices across the country to provide continuity infusions during patients’ travels.
 If your physician prescribed a specific nutritional IV formula, we may be able to provide it for you.
 Please contact us directly at 202-833-5055 if you have questions.